dannysmith/manual/README.md

 * Designing systems and solving systems-related problems.
 I find systems that involve people.
 * Building tools that make people's lives easier.
 Because programmers are people, this means I really enjoy building tools and abstractions to make programmers lives easier, too.
-* Clean, well-structured code that's east to read and reason about.
+* Clean, well-structured code that's easy to read and reason about.
 * Clean, well-designed business systems that are easy to use and reason about.

 ### Things I find hard

 * **Appearing to Listen**.
 * **Asking for Help**.
-Paeticularly when I feel like I *shouldn't need help* with a thing.
+Particularly when I feel like I *shouldn't need help* with a thing.
 I'm trying to get better at this.
 * **Being on time**.
 I'm much better at this than I used to be, but will ocasionally be 5 minutes late for things.
-When I am, be aware that I'm *very very concious* of it and will feel shit about it all day.
+When I am, be aware that I'm *very very conscious* of it and will feel shit about it all day.
 If I'm late for something and it inconviniences you, be sure to tell me.
+* **Bolding for emphasis**.
+I do it quite a lot, sometimes **indiscriminately**, but never *consistently*.

 ## Managing my Work